chahaltech007/demo/README.md

 # demo
-this is my first Git repo
+This is my first Git repo.
+Author - Chahal Deogade